 The grant agreement with DCEO allowed Robbins to retain the interest earned on the grant funds but required that it be accounted for and reported to the Department.
 The interest earned is subject to be refunded to the Department upon demand.
-Village officials responded in the CY2007 audit that they would calculate and transfer the proper amount of interest to the proper grant account within 30 days.
-In the response to this finding in last year's audit, Village officials stated that they would transfer the proper amount to the proper grant account when funds became available.
-However, as of October 3, 2011, they had not done so; further as of that date, the Village's MEDF account did not have sufficient funds to transfer the entire amount of interest earned into the proper account.
+Village officials responded in the CY 2007 audit that they would calculate and transfer the proper amount of interest to the proper grant account within 30 days.
+In the response to this finding in the audit of CY09 spending, Village officials stated that they would transfer the proper amount to the proper grant account when funds became available.
+However, as of December 31, 2011, they had not done so.